The Gerund

 Look for the -ing form: Gerunds are verbs ending in -ing and function as nouns in sentences.

-Identify its role: Gerunds in active voice act as the subject or object of a sentence, or they can be used as the For Gerunds in
+Identify its role: Gerunds in active voice act as the subject or object of a sentence, or they can be used as a complement, attribute, adverbial modifier, and with prepositions.

 Passive Voice: